postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/Intro to the Run in Postman button.md

 **Static button**: This button uses Markdown, and is optimal for a Markdown document like a GitHub ReadMe or BitBucket repository.

 With both buttons you have the option to [include an environment](/docs/postman-for-publishers/run-in-postman/environments-run-button/) in the button.
-The environment will open in the Postman app along with a copy of your collection whenever a user clicks your button.
+The environment will be imported into the Postman app along with a copy of your collection whenever a user clicks your button.

 ## User interaction with your button